finos/tracdap/tracdap-runtime/python/README.md

 The TRAC runtime for Python has these requirements:

-* Python: 3.7 or later
+* Python: 3.7 up to 3.10
 * Pandas: 1.2 or later
 * PySpark 2.4.x or 3.x

 Not every combination of versions will work, e.g. PySpark 3 requires Python 3.8.
+Python 3.11 support will be added as soon as it is available in Apache Arrow.

 ## Installing the runtime